istresearch/scrapy-cluster/docs/topics/kafka-monitor/api.rst

 - **allow_regex:** A list of regular expressions to apply to the links to crawl.
 Any hits within from any regex will allow that link to be crawled next.

 - **deny_regex:** A list of regular expressions that will deny links to be crawled.
-Any hits from these regular expressions will deny that particular url to be crawled next, as it has precedence over allow_regex.
+Any hits from these regular expressions will deny that particular url to be crawled next, as it has precedence over ``allow_regex``.

 - **deny_extensions:** A list of extensions to deny crawling, defaults to the extensions provided by Scrapy (which are pretty substantial).